ionic-team/stencil-site/src/docs/config/extras.md

 Dynamic `import()` shim.
 This is only needed for Edge 18 and below, and Firefox 67 and below.
 If you do not need to support Edge 18 and below (Edge before it moved to Chromium) then it's recommended to set `dynamicImportShim` to `false`.
 Defaults to `false`.

+### experimentalImportInjection

+In some cases, it can be difficult to lazily load Stencil components when using a bundler such as Vite.

+This is an experimental flag that when set to `true`, will inject dynamic import statements for every lazily loadable component in a Stencil project.
+When a Stencil library is compiled with this flag set to `true`, downstream projects that use Vite and consume the Stencil library will be able to properly lazily load the Stencil library's components.

+The Stencil library must expose lazy loadable components, such as those created with the [`dist` output target](/docs/output-targets/dist) in order for this flag to work.

+Users of this flag should note that they may see an increase in their bundle size.

+Defaults to `false`.

 ### lifecycleDOMEvents

 Dispatches component lifecycle events.
 By default these events are not dispatched, but by enabling this to `true` these events can be listened for on `window`.
 Mainly used for testing.